naturalis/evobio2/README.md

 A free and open-source program for manipulating datasets and trees (not for phylogeny reconstruction!).
 Download from [MesquiteProject](https://github.com/MesquiteProject/MesquiteCore/releases).
 The downloaded file will be either a zip-file (Windows) or a dmg-file (Mac), open it and extract the Mesquite-folder to a location where you can easily find and access (e.g Program Files on Windows or the Applications folder on Mac).
 The course instructions are tested for version 3.81.

 ## MrBayes
 [MrBayes](https://nbisweden.github.io/MrBayes/index.html) is a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
 MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.
 The datasets analysed during this practical are small, so there is no need to install an MPI version of MrBayes (which takes longer to install/configure); please install a serial version.
+The releases below are obtained from the [MrBayes repository](https://github.com/NBISweden/MrBayes/releases).

+---
 - Windows users can download [MrBayes version 3.2.7.](https://github.com/NBISweden/MrBayes/releases/download/v3.2.7/MrBayes-3.2.7-WIN.zip) The 32 and 64 bit executables are in bin (e.g. C:\Program Files\MrBayes-3.2.7-WIN\bin\).
+---
-- Mac users are advised to install MrBayes using Homebrew.
-Here's a [short instruction](MrBayes_mac.sh) (Mac)
+- Mac users **with** Homebrew can execute (in a terminal window):
 <pre><code>brew install mrbayes</code></pre>
-***Note*** due to a vast number of dependencies it can take a while to install MrBayes with Homebrew.
-In case it takes too long (or doesn't install at all) on older operating systems (like OSX) you might consider installing [MrBayes version 3.2.6](link_here)
+---
+- Mac users **without** Homebrew can download [MrBayes version 3.2.7.](https://github.com/NBISweden/MrBayes/releases/download/v3.2.7/mrbayes-3.2.7.tar.gz)
+Open the zip archive (double-click the .gz file).
+Move the mrbayes-3.2.7 folder to ~/Applications.
+Open a terminal window and run:
+<pre><code>cd ~/Applications/mrbayes-3.2.7
+./configure
+make && sudo make install
+</code></pre>

 ## Geneious
 [Geneious](https://www.geneious.com/features/prime) is a commercial program to visually inspect chromatograms and manipulate sequence-data.
 For this course, dowload the fully functional [free trial-version](https://www.geneious.com/free-trial) (Geneious Prime 2024 as of this writing).
 This version expires in 30 days.
 Therefore, do not install too far in advance of the course!
 Sign up with your email address, download a version compatible with your OS, install and optionally add plug-ins (e.g. Clustal, NCBI, Paup).